 - consider how you might maintain what is working for you and/or make changes that you choose.

 Any Princeton student is welcome to participate in BASICS at no cost.
-Some students are referred to BASICS by someone concerned about their alcohol use.
+Some students are referred to BASICS by someone concerned about their alcohol and/or cannabis use.

-The aim of BASICS is to reduce the harmful problems associated with alcohol misuse.
+The aim of BASICS is to reduce the harmful problems associated with alcohol and/or cannabis misuse.
 Some topics covered in BASICS sessions include:

 - Personalized blood alcohol content (BAC) information

 BASICS involves your completion of an online assessment tool and a virtual meeting with a BASICS provider to review your responses.